-In the coastal regions of the east, fish is the meat of choice while further inland it’s pork and chicken.
+In the coastal regions of the east, fish is the protein of choice while further inland it’s pork and chicken.
 Dishes are less spicy than, say, the northern style, with mustard seeds playing more of a role in flavouring.
 Rice is big, but nowhere near as big as desserts, for which eastern India is known.
 Some popular desserts include the kheer rice pudding, a sweetened yoghurt known as a ‘mishti doi’ and rasgulla, a sponge-like ball of cottage cheese soaked in syrup.

 Southern Indian cuisine

-The meals and specialities in the south differ from region to region, of course, with Hyderabad, for example, being known for its biryani.
-Whereas the north loves a bit of flatbread, the southerners tends to steer towards rice, lentils, stews and the ever-satisfying dosa, which is a popular breakfast dish.
+The meals and specialities in the south differ from region to region, of course, with Hyderabad, for example, known for its biryani.
+Whereas the north loves a bit of flatbread, the southerners tend to steer towards rice, lentils, stews and the ever-satisfying dosa, which is a popular breakfast dish.
 Though dosas are now widespread in India, they originated in the south and are like a kind of crepe, made from rice and served with chutney and sambar (a lentil stew).

-Vegans will find encounter plenty of options too.
+Vegans will encounter plenty of options, too.
 In fact, Intrepid runs its very own Indian Vegan Food Adventure, which visits Delhi, Jaipur, Kanota and Agra while fitting in as much tasty vegan food as possible.
 Vegans should be wary, however, of dishes cooked in ghee, which is a kind of butter.
 Be sure to ask that your food is not cooked with ghee.

 Of course, this is all a lot easier when you’re travelling with a local, someone who knows the language and the culture.
 If you travel with Intrepid, you’ll have a local leader who can help you decipher menus and recommend the tastiest plant-based choices.